 Walk Challenge: 1 2 3 4 5

 Scott Isom has had a passion for the outdoors ever since his childhood days spent exploring the waterfalls and outstanding hiking trails of the Columbia River Gorge with his family.
 Scott loves to explore the unknown, knows how to have a good time, and enjoys including others in the fun!
 Scott has led tours on all 7 continents and is one of WAI’s busiest guides and on-site Adventure planners.
-Scott will be guiding Kenya & Zanzibar along with an assistant.
+Scott will be guiding Kenya & Zanzibar along with a national guide and a WAI assistant.

 This is a draft itinerary.
 Revisions are currently being made, and an updated itinerary with dates and pricing will be made available!

 Travelers arrive into Nairobi today for an 11-day safari in the magical lands of Kenya and Zanzibar.
 As you exit customs, you’ll be met by a representative of WAI and transferred to our hotel located strategically in downtown Nairobi.
 Since flights generally arrive in the evening, no group activities are planned until tomorrow.

 For those who arrive into Nairobi a day early, an optional afternoon visit is offered to the nearby Nairobi National Museum and Snake Park, providing a wonderful overview to the country’s rich natural, cultural, and historical heritage.

 Following breakfast, we board clean and comfortable 4×4 safari vehicles and head north into the dramatic Great Rift Valley en route to the “Birds Paradise” of Lake Nakuru National Park.
 Our afternoon game drive treats us to the first of many quintessential wildlife panoramas as we hunt (with our cameras) for Nakuru’s famous flamingo and rhino populations.
 We wrap up our first thrilling day on safari with dinner and an overnight at a local game lodge.